nerdyamigo/javascriptAttack/notes/notes.md

 JavaScript engine contains at least:
 - a compiler infrastructure. at least one just-in-time compiler
-- a virtual machine that operated on JS values
+- a virtual machine that operates on JS values
 - a runtime that provides a set of builtin objects and functions

 # VM, Values & NaN-boxing
 The virtual machine contains an interpreter which can directly execute the emitted bytecode.
-The VM is often implemented as stack-based machines and thus operated around a stack of values.
+The VM is often implemented as stack-based machine and thus operated around a stack of values.

 Often the first stage JIT compiler takes care of removing some of the dispatching overhead of the interpreter while higher stage JIT compilers perform